European Trip - 2001

 - We had a hearty Italian dinner with various kinds of pizza and pasta at Mamamia.

-This restaurant is popular with locals.
+This restaurant was popular with locals.
 They even have a pizza called 'Elena', which we

 ordered (of course!)